UserIsBlank/sentinel-drive-assist/README.md

 # Sentinel Drive-Assist

-Sentinel Drive Assist helps drivers stay awake and alert while on the road, ensuring a safe trip from point A to point B. We are creating a drowsiness detection driver alert system which will alert a ground vehicle driver whenever they fall asleep.
+Sentinel Drive-Assist is a real-time drowsiness detection system that helps drivers stay awake and alert while on the road, ensuring a safe trip from point A to point B. We are creating a drowsiness detection driver alert system which will alert a ground vehicle driver whenever they fall asleep.
 The device will monitor the drivers head and eye movements and play a loud sound when it detects drowsiness in the driver during driving.
 We want to help ensure the safety of drivers in ground vehicles by making sure they get to their destination safely.
 * Link to project home page

 ## Table of Contents